Blaiski/agileInsight.github.io/README.md

 # agileInsight.page

-[AgileInsight Profile Page](https://blaiski.github.io/agileInsight.page/) is a simple showcase for the tool developed as part of my doctoral research.
+[This page](https://blaiski.github.io/agileInsight.page/) is a simple showcase of AgileInsight tool, which was developed as part of my doctoral research, 2022.